-5000 Detail

-STUDENT COACHING - CONSULTANT
+Student Coaching (COACH Consultant)

-6000 Total dollars requesting for CAPITAL OUTLAY (Computer Hardware)
+Total dollars requesting for CAPITAL OUTLAY (Computer Hardware)

-0

-6000 Detail

-Please provide a detailed budget for this category.

-NO CAPITAL OUTLAY
+None

-Total Number of Adults Students Served
+Total Number of Adults Students Served \

-50 +

-Target Number of New Adult Students Served for 2018-19.
+Target Number of New Adult Students Served for 2018-19. \

-UNKNOWN

 Do you currently receive other NON-AEBG funding that supports the proposed activity?
-If yes, please describe how additional funding expands or supports that activity.
+If yes, please describe how additional funding expands or supports that activity. \

-NO
+NO - But if the School to Work Pilot 9-month Program is approved.
+That will serve as the foundation for this Employment center to evolve.

-What is your sustainability plan for this activity when funding is no longer available?
+What is your sustainability plan for this activity when funding is no longer available? \

-Integrate job developer concept with curriculum in order to obtain state funding.
+We need to look at the possibility of integrating the Job Developer concept into existing curriculum in order to obtain state apportionment.

-I have reviewed the 2018-2019 AEBG 1-Year Plan and attest that this proposal is in alignment with AEBG current goals and objectives.
+I have reviewed the 2018-2019 AEBG 1-Year Plan and attest that this proposal is in alignment with AEBG current goals and objectives. \